 You can see visible mold growth inside sheet metal ducts or on other components

 Dust released through supply registers are clogged with excessive amount of debris and particles

 You can smell smoke or grease when using your exhaust system

 Should you need duct cleaning, consult a professional – never attempt this job on your own.
 It’s important to find a qualified company to perform the task.
-Central Oregon Heating and Cooling has almost 20 years of experience in duct cleaning and exhaust cleaning.
-Call us today at 541-923-1855.
+Central Oregon Heating, Cooling & Plumbing has almost 20 years of experience in duct cleaning and exhaust cleaning.
+Call us today at 541-516-6316.

 Duct testing and cleaning takes more than using a soapy rag around your equipment.
 A licensed and trained professional will perform a system inspection and then use special equipment to properly clean and restore your system to its original, clean state.

 A duct cleaning professional will:

 The duct-cleaning specialist will also take care to protect your carpet and household furnishings during and after the cleaning.